 In Select AWS access type choose Programmatic access and press the button Next: Permissions.
 Now in the Set permissions section press in Create group and then in the new window fill in the field Group name with a descriptive name, for example, AmazonEC2, and finally, in the field Filter policies search and select the policy named AmazonEC2FullAccess which gives permissions to change the assigned IPs between EC2 instances among others.

 Press in Next: tags and Next: Review.
-Finally press in Create user, the final window will show you the Access key ID and the Secret access key for this user, please save them for future usage.
+Finally, press in Create user, and the final window will show you the Access key ID and the Secret access key for this user, please save them for future usage.

-AWS Credentials: Access Key and Secret key are the already generated values in previous lines.
+AWS Credentials: The access Key and Secret key are the already generated values in previous lines.
 The region, select here the region where your ZEVENET Application Delivery controller is deployed.

 Local IP: select the IP and NIC of eth0.